 - Main fishing gear (2013-17): striped marlin are largely considered to be a non-target species of industrial fisheries.
-Longlines account for around 66% of total catches in the Indian Ocean, followed by gillnets (27%), with remaining catches recorded under troll and handlines.
-(Table 5.
-Fig. 18) - Main fleets (and primary gear associated with catches): percentage of total catches (2012-15): Indonesia (drifting longline and coastal longline): 37%; Taiwan, China (drifting longline): 19%; I.R.
-Iran (gillnet): 16%; and Pakistan (gillnet): 8% (Fig. 19). - Main fishing areas: The distribution of striped marlin catches has changed since the 1980's with most of the catch now taken in the north-west Indian Ocean (Table 6), although between 2007 2011 catches in this area have dropped markedly, in tandem with a reduction of longline effort due to piracy.
+Longlines account for around 56% of total catches in the Indian Ocean, followed by gillnets (34%), with remaining catches recorded under troll and handlines.
+(Table 5, Fig. 18) - Main fleets (and primary gear associated with catches): percentage of total catches (2012-15): Around 75% of the total catches of striped marlin are accounted for by four fleets: Taiwan,China (longline): 24%; Indonesia (longline): 21%; I.R.
+Iran (gillnet): 20%; and Pakistan (gillnet): 10% (Fig. 19). - Main fishing areas: The distribution of striped marlin catches has changed since the 1980's with most of the catch now taken in the north-west Indian Ocean (Table 6), although between 2007 2011 catches in this area have dropped markedly, in tandem with a reduction of longline effort due to piracy.